2060-io/vision-liveness-detector/README.md

 )
 ```

-- extra_gestures_paths: List of folders with additional gesture JSONs.
+- `extra_gestures_paths`: List of folders with additional gesture JSONs.
-- extra_locales_paths: List of folders with more translation JSONs.
+- `extra_locales_paths`: List of folders with more translation JSONs.
-- gestures_list: (Optional) List of gesture names to permit for this session.
+- `gestures_list`: (Optional) List of gesture names to permit for this session.

 These correspond internally to `--gestures_folder_path`, `--locales_paths`, and `--gestures_list` parameters for the C++ server.